 This is best described as a piece of music in three.
-Have you ever danced a Waltz?
-Again, the accent being on the first beat.
+Have you ever danced the Waltz?
+Again, the accent is on the first beat.
 One - two - three, One - two - three.

 This type of meter will tell us that there are four beats with accents being on beats one and three.